 Go out to play unless it is raining or you have permission to stay in with adult supervision.
 Ask the teacher on duty or lunchtime supervisor on duty if you need to go into school or fetch a ball from over the fence.
 Always walk back carrying the ball into the playground.
-Footballs can only be used in the KS2 playground.
+Footballs can only be used in the Astroturf area of the playground.